Henry Haslett (United Irishmen): The United Irishmen

 In October 1791 Haslett was among the group of nine Belfast Presbyterians, Volunteers and Freemasons, who gathered in Belfast to meet Theobald Wolfe Tone and his friend Thomas Russell.
 Tone had published an "Argument on Behalf of the Catholics of Ireland" in which he maintained that the Crown exploited the division between Protestant and Catholic in Ireland so as to balance “the one party by the other, [and to] plunder and laugh at the defeat of both.”
 He called for a patriotic union to break the connection with England which maintained the Ascendancy and blocked the path to a national and representative government.
 Convinced of his case, those gathered convened themselves as the Society of United Irishmen.

 Haslett became one of twelve shareholders in the Society's paper, the Northern Star, edited in Belfast by Samuel Neilson.
 In June 1794, with the Crown at war with the French Republic, as a proprietor Haslett was convicted of seditious libel.
 The paper's presses were destroyed and publication suppressed in May 1797.
 The Society had replicated in the market towns around Belfast in the north-east, in Dublin and, in alliance with the Catholic Defenders across the Irish midlands and into the south-east.
 Despair at the prospects for reform and hopes of French invasion, encouraged preparations for insurrection.
-The government using martial law measures that gave its forces virtual impunity to break up and to disarm the movement.
+The government used martial law measures that gave its forces virtual impunity to break up and disarm the movement.